yalasoo/tp/docs/DeveloperGuide.md

 <br>

 4. **Deleting a contact by name with partial name**
    - Prerequisites: List all persons.
-Multiple persons in the list with `a` in their name.
+Multiple persons in the list with `lex` in their name.
-   - Test case: `delete n/a`
+   - Test case: `delete n/lex`
    - **Expected:** A popup shows possible matches for selection.
 After the user makes a selection, a confirmation popup appears.

 <br>